SCLOUD-PTE-LTD/docs/lab/tenant-admin/lab-3.md

 - Bind the `database-server-nsg` to `vm-3` LAN in `subnet-3`.
   ![1](/assets/images/labs/lab-41.png)

-Access to vm-1 via console login again and try to ping to vm-2, vm-3, you will see that now vm-1 can only communicate to vm-2 (web-server) but NOT vm-3 (database-server) as below image:
+Access to `vm-1` via console login again and try to ping to `vm-2`, `vm-3`, you will see that now `vm-1` can only communicate to `vm-2` (web-server) but NOT `vm-3` (database-server) as below image:

 ![1](/assets/images/labs/lab-42.png)

-Step 5: Access to vm-2 via console login and try to ping vm-3, the result look like below:
+Step 5: Access to `vm-2` via console login and try to ping `vm-3`, the result look like below:

 ![1](/assets/images/labs/lab-43.png)

-As you can see, even we already apply the security group to allow ping from resources in subnet 2 to vm-3, but the command still fail, does it a bug?
-No, it because in the vm-2 security group, we only allow inbound traffic from subnet-1 but didn't create any rules for outbound traffics, hence all outbound traffics are denied.
+As you can see, even we already apply the security group to allow ping from resources in `subnet-2` to `vm-3`, but the command still fail, does it a bug?
+No, it because in the `vm-2` security group, we only allow inbound traffic from `subnet-1` but didn't create any rules for outbound traffics, hence all outbound traffics are denied.

 Lets edit the `web-server-nsg`, add 1 more rule as below and try again.